kawadia/estrangement/README.md

 * python-matplotlib

 ### Pip
-* networks (Note: Ubuntu's python-networkx package is out of date and will not work)
+* networkx (Note: Ubuntu's python-networkx package is out of date and will not work)

 ### Standard Python Library
 * types